-Not only would that — hopefully — keep him from being one of those kids who only eats pasta and cheese, it would save me the time in the kitchen, and likely improve all our diets to boot!
+Not only would that (hopefully) keep him from being one of those kids who only eats pasta and cheese, but it would also save me the time in the kitchen, and likely improve all our diets to boot!

 After experimenting on my own for a while, I called up my chef pal Marisol and asked her advice on recipes that could do double-duty.
-Together, we came up with some simple tips for making the most of your of your meals—for mama, and baby.
+Together, we came up with some simple tips for making the most of your of your meals—for you and for baby.

 Pediatricians tend to discourage adding much, if any, salt or sugar to baby food.
 Why?
-“Going from breast milk, which has the least sweet of the sugars, to processed food with corn syrup or even stevia, it’s possible that your child will always reach out for sweeter foods,” says Dr. Jatinder Bhatia, Chief of Neonatology at Children’s Hospital of Georgia and Georgia Regents University in Augusta, Ga., and the current chair of the American Academy of Pediatrics Committee on Nutrition.
+“Going from breast milk, which has the least sweet of the sugars, to processed food with corn syrup or even stevia, it’s possible that your child will always reach out for sweeter foods,” says Jatinder Bhatia, MD, Chief of Neonatology at Children’s Hospital of Georgia and Georgia Regents University at Augusta University and past chair of the American Academy of Pediatrics Committee on Nutrition.
 “We really try to encourage people to make their own foods so we can address children’s sugar and salt intake early on.”

 Cooking from scratch gives you control here.
 But that doesn’t mean baby food has to be bland!
 Babies can handle all kinds of herbs and spices, and introducing them early on will make them more open to trying new tastes as they grow.

 Remember: you can cook the same recipe any number of different ways.
-If a recipe calls for sweet potatoes, but it’s squash season, for example, try substituting butternut.
+If a recipe calls for sweet potatoes but it’s squash season, for example, try substituting butternut.
 Similarly, if your baby doesn’t seem to like one particular type of sweet potato, try others (purple-skinned sweet potatoes tend to be starchier and less sweet, while the orange-red skinned varieties tend to be sweeter).
-Texture and flavor can vary wildly between different varietals of the same fruit or vegetable, and those changes can make the difference between a puree your baby loves and one he or she spits out every time.
+Texture and flavor can vary wildly between different varietals of the same fruit or vegetable, and those changes can make the difference between a puree your baby loves and one they spit out every time.

 Also, stocking the pantry with easy go-tos makes life simpler on busy weekdays.
-Make and freeze chicken stock – or stash some of your favorite by your favorite low-sodium organic brand – for easy sauces.
+Make and freeze chicken stock, or stash some by your favorite low-sodium organic brand, for easy sauces.
 Keep a variety of whole grains and pastas on hand for quick fixes.
-Learn what works best for your clan, then keep those go-to staples within easy reach.
+Learn what works best for your clan, and then keep those go-to staples within easy reach.

-The good news: the more things baby can feed himself, the longer he'll be willing to sit in a highchair or booster seat.
+The good news: the more things baby can feed themselves, the longer they’ll be willing to sit in a high chair or booster seat.
 The added bonus?
-Many finger foods can come along in the car, too, without too much mess or fuss.
+Many finger foods can come along in the car too, without too much mess or fuss.